EOSArgentina/evolutiondex/wevotethefee/README.md

     cleos push action wevotethefee votefee '["YOUR_ACCOUNT", "EVO", "30"]' -p YOUR_ACCOUNT

+Remark: the possible fee values in this version are 10, 15, 20, 30, 50, 75, 100.
+Values less than 10 or greater than 100 will be rejected.
+Intermediate values will be rounded upwards.
+In future versions, other values might be possible as well.

-Update the fee value for the evotoken EVO.
-This will set the fee value to the median of the votes.
-Anyone can execute this action.
-Consider running this action each time you send a vote, in the same transaction.
+The fee value will automatically update to the median of the current votes each time a vote is entered, a voter's pool token balance is modified or a vote is closed.

-    cleos push action wevotethefee updatefee '["EVO"]' -p YOUR_ACCOUNT

 Close your vote for the evotoken EVO:

     cleos push action wevotethefee closevote '["YOUR_ACCOUNT", "EVO"]' -p YOUR_ACCOUNT